parthraut/ClassifiersForLoopUnroll/README.md

 2. **Launch Training:** Utilize the provided Jupyter notebooks in the repository to train your models.

-   - **Customizable Models:** Feel free to tweak the models as per your project needs.
+   - **Customizable Models:** Feel free to tweak the models as needed.